1101712/Local-Talks/README.md

 ### Media Storage in the Project

 In this project, we use a combination of local and Cloudinary cloud storage for images.
-Since the volume of images we handle is not very large, we've opted for local storage for some of them.
+Since the volume of images we handle is not very large, we've opted for local storage for them.
 However, the code is configured in a way that makes it easy to fully transition to Cloudinary for performance optimization and easier media management.

 To enable Cloudinary, make sure to include the corresponding settings in your settings.py:

-# Cloudinary Settings (uncomment if you want to use)
+"# Cloudinary Settings (uncomment if you want to use)
-# DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
+"# DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'

 ### Update Heroku Config Vars